bitprj/devrel/Kmeans_clustering_imgs.md

 # Now let's perform clustering on the first image

-A restriction we have is access to digital images of rocks on the web, not physical rock specimens themselves.
-That's ok, we'll cluster based on color instead.
+A restriction of this process is that we have only have access to digital images of rocks, not physical rock specimens themselves.
+So instead of size, we’ll cluster based on color.

 If we consider the digital images as collections of data points that represent pixeled coordinates, we can try applying some math (K-Means) to those data points, represented as decimals organized as a table of some number of rows and columns

-Packages required for the implementaton include:
+Before beginning the implementation,import these packages:

 ```
 from sklearn.cluster import KMeans